revou-fsse-3/module-1-yosephat-assigment/README.md

 check it, if you have a suggestion you can connect with me in my github account [blackpossum](https://github.com/Blackpossum)<br>

 ## what's the website about?
-it's about koala activist, basicaly its a landing page for join a koala activist comunity, i inspire with the weather these days is so hot,<br>
+it's about koala activist, basicaly its a landing page for join a koala activist comunity, i inspire by the weather these days that insanely hot,<br>
-so i been thinking about what animal live in a drought hot place and surviving it, and viola....koala<br>
+im starting to missing rain :cloud_with_rain: so i been thinking about what animal live in a drought hot place and surviving it, and viola....koala :koala:<br>
 _yosephat harwindra@10/2023_